Become a Foundation Trust member

 Make your voice count!

-There are around 14,000 public members of The South Central Ambulance Service NHS Foundation Trust and these are local people from all walks of life who elect the Council of Governors and help to shape hospital services.
+There are around 14,000 public members of The South Central Ambulance Service NHS Foundation Trust and these are local people from all walks of life who elect the Council of Governors and help to shape ambulance services.

 Join now and you too can make a difference